Verinite-Deepti/Verinite-Training/README.md

 ## Introduction

 This repository is designed to capture the work done during my software engineering internship.
-It includes a variety of projects, coding assignments, and documentation that reflect my growth and learning in software development.
+It includes a variety of projects, coding assignments, and documentation.

 ## Repository Structure